 – white pepper

-Take the cream out of the fridge and leave it on the worktop to get to room temperature.
+Take the cream out of the fridge and leave it on the worktop to get to room temperature, if you are using a refrigerated version.
+I usually use a UHT vegan cream.
 Meanwhile, wash and cut the leek in thinly slices.
 Heat a big frying pan over medium to high heat and toss in the leeks.
 Stir and leave to cook for a few minutes.
 Stir from time to time.
 Add a bit of water, around 50ml and stir.
 Add the chopped pepper, stir and leave the leeks to cook for a few more minutes.